The Valley of the Giants (1927 film)

-The Valley of the Giants is a 1927 silent film adventure directed by Charles Brabin and starring Milton Sills and Doris Kenyon who were real-life man and wife.
+The Valley of the Giants is a 1927 American silent adventure film directed by Charles Brabin and starring Milton Sills and Doris Kenyon who were real-life man and wife.
 It was based on a novel by Peter B. Kyne.
 First National produced and distributed the film having gained the screen rights to the story from Famous Players–Lasky and Paramount.
 Paramount had made a version of the novel in 1919 with Wallace Reid, and it would again be filmed in 1938 and readapted into the 1952 film The Big Trees.
-A copy of this film survives at the UCLA Film and Television Archive.
+A copy of this film survives at the UCLA Film & Television Archive.
 It is also listed as existing in an incomplete print at the Library of Congress.
 A 16mm copy is housed at the Wisconsin Center for Film & Theater Research.